UEFA Women's Euro 2009

-The 2009 UEFA Women's Championship, or just Women's Euro 2009, was played in Finland between 23 August and 10 September 2009.
+The 2009 UEFA Women's Championship, often known as the 2009 Women's Euros or just the 2009 Euros, was played in Finland between 23 August and 10 September 2009.
 The host was appointed on 11 July 2006, in a UEFA Executive Committee meeting in Berlin and the Finnish proposal won over the Dutch proposal.

 The UEFA Women's Championship is a regular tournament involving European national teams from countries affiliated to UEFA, the European governing body, who have qualified for the competition.
 The competition aims to determine which national women's team is the best in Europe.

-The 2009 tournament was won by Germany for a seventh time in ten events.
+The 2009 tournament was won by Germany for a fifth straight and record-extending seventh time in total.
 They beat England, appearing in their first final since 1984, 6–2 in the final.
 The Germans also boasted the tournament's leading goalscorer in Inka Grings.

+Iceland, Netherlands and Ukraine made their debut.

 Format

 Twelve teams competed in the competition, an increase of 4 teams from 8 teams that played in previous tournaments.
 After a preliminary round, 30 teams competed in a qualifying group stage.
 Those teams were divided into six groups of five, with teams playing each other on a home-and-away basis.
 The six group winners advanced to the final tournament.
 The six runners-up and the four best third-placed teams played a qualification playoff.
 Those 11 teams and the hosts completed the 12-team lineup for the competition.